 beamFailureDetectionTimer and beamFailureInstanceMaxCount configuration is configured independently for each TRP of serving cell.

 Both BFD and RLM resources are configured in IE RadioLinkMonitoring where one list exist per serving cell.
 As the agreement says there would be now two BFD-RS sets per serving cell RAN2 should discuss how the change is done.
 Note that currently RAN2 might not have all information available as how mTRP operation is linked with BM operation and how intercell mTRP is going to be modeled in RRC.
 However, it is good to start comparing options.
-A simple option is to add the “setID” in the resource and then add additional counter and timer under main IE. Possible downside is that extension is doen in a list elemnt which costs some bits per list element.
+A simple option is to add the “setID” in the resource and then add additional counter and timer under main IE. Possible downside is that extension is done in a list element which costs some bits per list element.
 List size here is 10.

 If RAN1 decides to increase the number or BFD resources a new list is anyway needed.
 Thus, another option would be to implement separately new BFD sets separate from RLM/legacy BFD resource configuration.
 Yet another option is to give separate BFD set only for the additional TRP.
 We present here three TPs to show examples of possible implementation.